shkumaraman/free-web-hosting/README.md

 | ☁️ **HF Spaces Ready** | Designed for Hugging Face Docker Spaces |
 | 🔀 **Custom Domain** | Optional custom domain proxy via Cloudflare Workers |

-> ⚠️ This image is best suited for development, demos, personal hosting, and small self-hosted apps.
-If exposed publicly, change all default credentials and hide/protect admin URLs.
+> ⚠️ **Resource Warning:** By default, this container is optimized for high performance and allocates ~5GB of RAM for the MariaDB buffer pool.
+Ensure your server has at least **8GB+ RAM**.
+If deploying on low-resource environments (1GB/2GB RAM), modify `/etc/my.cnf.d/16gb.cnf` in the Dockerfile before building.

 ---